gozzde09/Inventory-Management-ASPNET-Core/ReadMe.md

 - Navigate to the Items page to view all registered items
 - Use the "Add Item" form to register new items
 - Update stock levels using the stock update form
+- Update or remove item by the corresponding icons
 - Monitor stock status colors: Green (sufficient), Yellow (low), Red (critical)

 ### 🗄️ Database Configuration